dear-mahmud-bd/tourism-management-client/README.md

 - Handled optional chaining in URLs to show tourist spots in specific countries.
 - Add dark and light theme with daisyUI.
 - Less used `react-simple-typewriter` and `react-tooltip`.
+- Use a loading spinner when the data is in a loading state.